Understanding why one dog bites and another doesn’t can help you care for your pets better

 Dogs don’t bite just to bite – there is always a cause behind a dog acting aggressively, and those reasons can vary greatly.

-Intact female and male dogs are more likely to display aggressive behavior than dogs that have been spayed or neutered.
-Should I spay or neuter my dog?
+- Hormones: Intact female and male dogs are more likely to display aggressive behavior than dogs that have been spayed or neutered.
+Should I spay or neuter my dog ?

 If your dog is prone to biting other animals or people, learn how to provide the proper care for a potentially dangerous dog and how to prevent your dog from biting.